How to Manage a Multi-Dog Household: Tips for a Harmonious Home

 She is certified as Knowledge Assessed by the Council of Professional Dog Trainers (CPDT-KA) and is available for online dog training sessions via Zoom.

-To book an intro session with Alexandra, click here.
+To book an introductory training session with Alexandra, click here.